List of World War I memorials and cemeteries in Verdun: Monument to the sons of Verdun

 Now the monument bears not only the names of the 518 casualties of World War I, but both military and civilian victims of the Second World War, including deportees and resistance fighters and those who lost their lives in Algeria and overseas.

-The sculptor was Claude Grange (1883-1971) whose work we have encountered on the Chemin des Dames and the Basque memorial there.
+The sculptor was Claude Grange (1883–1971) whose work we have encountered on the Chemin des Dames and the Basque memorial there.

 Monument to the victory at Verdun

 This monument in Verdun was created by the French architect Léon Chesnay.
-The sculptor was Jean Boucher (1870-1939), who was himself a veteran of Verdun battle.
+The sculptor was Jean Boucher (1870–1939), who was himself a veteran of Verdun battle.
 The foundation stone of the monument was laid down in 1920 by War Minister André Lefèvre and the inauguration took place several years later on 23 June 1929, the ceremony being witnessed by Gaston Doumergue, the French President, Raymon Poincaré, the Prime Minister, several ministers and Pétain.
 Boucher's statue at the top of the monument depicts Charlemagne leaning on a large broadsword.

 This monument is located at the summit of a stairway which links lower Verdun (rue Mazel) and upper Verdun (place de la Libération) and its pyramidal tower (30 m high) holds a crypt which was used to hold books with the names of those French and American soldiers who fought in this region (the books are now kept in the city hall).
 The crypt had been intended to hold the mortal remains of the 7 unknown soldiers who were not chosen during the 1920 ceremony to select the remains for the tomb of the unknown soldier in Paris but these remains are now in the Faubourg-Pavé military cemetery.

 Le père Barnabé at Samogneux

 Samogneux was a village some 15 km to the north of Verdun which was totally destroyed in the war and the character was the creation of the writer Henry Frémont.
-"Le Père Barnabé" came to symbolise the people of the Meuse in 1914-1918.
+"Le Père Barnabé" came to symbolise the people of the Meuse in 1914–1918.

-It was the American Miss Horace Gray de Boston, who asked Henri Frémont for permission to translate and sell the book in the USA, and funds raised were used to rebuild the village.
+It was the American Miss Horace Gray de Boston, who asked Henri Frémont for permission to translate and sell the book in the US, and funds raised were used to rebuild the village.
 There is a monument entitled "Le père Barnabé" which was erected in 1930 in front of the ancient village church.
 This shows a Meuse peasant standing before the ruins of his village and this monument was funded by both Henri Frémont and Miss Gray.